-Built in 1967, by Jacksonville Shipyard of Jacksonville, Florida as the Esso Bayou State for Esso Shipping of Wilmington Delaware.
+Built in 1967, by Jacksonville Shipyard of Jacksonville, Florida (hull #646) as the Esso Garden State for the Esso Shipping Company of Wilmington Delaware.

-When SeaRiver Maritime liquidated their assets.
-The tug was acquired by McAllister Towing and Transportation of New York, New York where she was renamed as the Charles D. McAllister.
+In 2003, the tug was acquired by the McAllister Towing and Transportation Company of New York, New York.
+Where she was renamed as the Charles D. McAllister.

-She is powered by two Caterpillar 12-D398 Turbo main engines with Lufkin reduction gears at a ratio of 7.14:1 for a rated 1,800 horsepower.
+Powered by two, Caterpillar 12-D398 turbo diesel engines.
+With Lufkin reduction gears, at a ratio of 7.14:1.
 She is a twin screw tug, fitted kort nozzles and flanking rudders.
 Rated at 1,800 horsepower.

 The tug's capacities are 26,670 gallons of fuel oil, 628 gallons of Lube Oil and 3,480 gallons of potable water.
 She is also outfitted with two fire monitors rated at 1,500 Gallons Per Minute.

 (Robert Silva, Auke Visser)